1. Home

 $ service cmon-cloud stop

-If ClusterControl is installed through Severalnines repository, use the following command to uninstall via respective package manager:
+If ClusterControl is installed through the Severalnines repository, use the following command to uninstall via the respective package manager:

 $ yum remove -y clustercontrol*